JSpeedie/cmp-tree/README.md

       forking and then running `cmp` and that I now know that and can simply not make the same mistake again in Python, maybe the Python performance will be surprisingly good!
-2. Add a commandline option to the Rust version to limit the program to single thread execution.
-    * As I mentioned in the Project Report, I think multithreading is very often a trade-off.
-You trade increased CPU time for less real-world, clock time.
-For this reason, I think it makes sense to have an option for users to force `cmp-tree` to run in single-threaded mode in case it is going to be run on a busy server, a battery powered device, or in some other situation where reducing the total amount of CPU work is more important than the real-world time savings to be gained from multithreading.
-3. Talk about the perfomance of `cmp-tree` versus alternatives in the Project Report
+2. Talk about the perfomance of `cmp-tree` versus alternatives in the Project Report
     * While this project served (and continues to serve) mostly as a learning opportunity for me, I also very well might not have done quite as much